helium/longfi-platformio/platformio.md

 ![](assets/heltec-cubecell-htcc-ab0x-wizard-board.png)

 ##### Select framework and project location

 - Select the desired runtime framework from the "Framework" drop down.
+Target devices may support one, and possibly more than one, runtime framework.
+Choose what is appropriate for your target.
 At present only "Arduino" is supported for the board we have selected for our example.
 - For location, if the checkbox is selected the project will be created within the default PlatformIO workspace, which is sufficient for our purposes.

-Target devices will support one, or possibly more than one, runtime framework.
-Choose what is appropriate for your target.
-Our example will be using the Arduino Framework, so ensure it is selected and click "Finish".

 - Click the "Finish" button to create the project. ( You may need to scroll down the wizard window to expose the Finish button)

 Note: The time taken to create a project will vary depending on whether or not the selected platform and framework files have